 Both custom traits and traits from your integrations can be edited.
 Just click into the field for that trait, change the value, and hit save to save your changes when you're done editing!

-You can do the same from the accounts list, giving you spreadsheet-like ability to edit your data.
+You can do the same from an Account View, giving you spreadsheet-like ability to edit your data.
 Any cell that, when hovered over, highlights blue can be edited with a double-click.

 Like most CRMs, you can also define traits for your accounts and users that are managed exclusively in Vitally.
 To do so, navigate to the Traits section of your account settings (or get there via Quick Jump).

 Number: an integer or decimal value

 Multi-select: an array; select all values that apply